christoftorres/FP-Block/README.md

 Compile the source
 ------------------

-In order to "compile" the source code to a FireFox extension, you need to use the following command inside the plugin folder:
+In order to "compile" the source code to a Firefox extension, you need to use the following command inside the plugin folder:

 	zip -r ../FP-Block.xpi *